Anxiety

 —Hippocrates

-• “Jelly legs”, tingling in the hands and feet, Increased muscle tension, shaking, feeling sick
+• “Jelly legs”, tingling in the hands and feet, increased muscle tension, shaking, feeling sick

 • Problems sleeping